SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Related works

 In addition to the IF that outputs binary spikes, there are spiking neurons like membrane potential (MP) neuron \cite{40} that outputs membrane potential values after the charge step.

-Since the fire step is non-differentiable, the training methods of SNNs are proposed.
-Nowadays, the ANN-to-SNN conversion \cite{43,44,30,32} and backpropagation with surrogate gradient are the two main methods \cite{26,40,42, 75}.
-The ANN-to-SNN method first trains a neural network using rectified linear unit (ReLU) as the activation function, then replaces the ReLU with spiking neurons.
-However, the performance of SNNs resulting from direct conversion is generally poor.
-Therefore, additional operations such as normalization \cite{45,46} or threshold adjustment \cite{29,31} are required.
-The backpropagation method constitutes a continuous relaxation of the non-smooth firing to enable backpropagation with a surrogate gradient.
-With this approach, SNNs can be trained end-to-end and achieve competitive performance with ANNs.
+As the fire step is non-differentiable, various training methods have been proposed.
+The two main methods are ANN-to-SNN conversion \cite{ 43, 44, 30, 32} and backpropagation with surrogate gradient \cite{ 26, 40, 33, 75}.
+The ANN-to-SNN method involves training a neural network with ReLU function and then replacing it with spiking neurons.
+However, the performance of SNNs resulting from direct conversion is generally poor, and additional operations such as normalization \cite{45, 46} or threshold adjustment \cite{ 29, 31} are required.
+The backpropagation method involves a continuous relaxation of the firing, enabling backpropagation with a surrogate gradient.
+This approach allows for end-to-end training of SNNs and can achieve competitive performance with ANNs.